Company Registration

 The passport must be a certified true copy by a Hong Kong notary public, a certified public accountant under the Accounting and Financial Reporting Council Ordinance, an authorised court officer, a professional company secretary in Hong Kong, or a licensed trust or company service provider under the Ordinance Cap.
 615, or a consular officer of the applicant’s home country for non-Hong Kong residents.

-To fill out the application, start by visiting https://www.e-services.cr.gov.hk/ and log in with your account.
+To fill out the application, start by visiting https://www.e-services.cr.gov.hk/ and logging in with your account.

-After logging in, choose "Incorporation" and select the type of company you want to incorporate.
+Choose "Incorporation" and select the type of company you want to incorporate.
 In this example, we’re using a local company limited by shares.
-You will then need to complete these 5 steps.
+You will then need to complete these five steps.

 1